 The Russian Minsk bikes were great.
 They offered a surprisingly comfortable ride.
 They were powerful enough to negotiate the steep hills but not too fast as to miss the amazing scenery.
-The road tires had a little trouble in the mud (offroad section) but this made it all the more fun.
-We each took a turn on the Honda and having never seriously biked before I was impressed with the speed, but less impressed with the suspension.
+The road tires had a little trouble in the mud (off-road section) but this made it all the more fun.
+We each took a turn on the Honda and having never seriously biked before I was impressed with the speed but less impressed with the suspension.

-The home stays were great.
+The homestays were great.
 There is no better way to experience the various cultures in Vietnam than to stay with them in their homes and eat the food they prepare!
 The hosts were always friendly and welcoming.
 The hotels in Hanoi were less memorable but provided a decent place to spend the night.

-The food was excellent (especially at the home stays).
+The food was excellent (especially at the homestays).
 Eating the local food was a great way to experience the culture and it tasted great.
 Having traveled and gotten sick before I was concerned about the food handling procedures.
-In the end my stomach confirmed it was not an issue on this trip.
+In the end, my stomach confirmed it was not an issue on this trip.
 We drank bottled water, tea, coffee, and soft drinks.

 The organization – Guide services

 Our guide (Thanh) was a lot of fun.
 He wasn’t a guide in the typical sense of telling you everything you ever wanted to know about Vietnam, but he offered enough insights into the Vietnamese way of life while allowing for plenty of personal discovery.
 Most of the “learning” came from questions my brother and I would ask.
 I appreciated this approach to guiding as it made me feel like less of a tourist (some people might prefer a guide in the typical sense).
-His riding skills and knowledge of the bikes was more than adequate.
-He was responsible, mature, and had a great sense of humour.
+His riding skills and knowledge of the bikes were more than adequate.
+He was responsible, mature, and had a great sense of humor.

 The organization of the trip was flawless.
 There was ample time to make it to our destinations and there was never any riding late or speeding as a result of bad planning.
 The guide took care of all our needs (travelers that don’t speak Vietnamese or the appropriate minority language will be challenged without a guide in this region).
 Food and accommodation came without effort on our part.